smsohan/rspec_multi_env/README.md

 RspecMultiEnv.use ENV['TEST_ENV'].to_sym

 # some_spec.rb
-RspecMultiEnv.setup do |env|
+describe 'Your Test', if: RspecMultiEnv.on(:sandboxed, :staging) do before :all do
-  env.when :sandboxed do
+    if RspecMultiEnv.current? :sandboxed
       #... custom code/configuration
+    elsif RspecMultiEnv.current? :staging
+      #... custom code/configuration:
     end

-  env.when :staging do
-    #... custom code/configuration
   end
-end

-describe 'Your Test' do
-  # rest of your tests that use the env specific config
 end
 ```